Mixing and double recurrence in probability groups: Ergodicity and mixing

-\begin{example}[ (Ultra quasirandom groups)] In \cite{BT}, the authors consider finite groups that are approximately mixing (i.e. mixing with a small error); more precisely, they consider so-called \emph{$D$-quasirandom groups}, introduced by Gowers in \cite{Gowers}, which are finite (or more generally compact Hausdorff) groups that do not admit any nontrivial unitary representations of dimension $< \!
-D$.
-It is then shown that the right translation action of these groups on themselves is mixing with an error $D^{-1/2}$, with respect to the normalized Haar measure (see Proposition 3 in \cite{BT} or the last section of the current paper).
+\begin{example}[Ultra quasirandom groups] In \cite{Bergelson-Tao:mult_rec_quasirandom}, the authors consider finite groups that are approximately mixing (i.e. mixing with a small error); more precisely, they consider so-called \emph{$D$-quasirandom groups}, introduced by Gowers in \cite{Gowers:quasirandom_gps}, that is: finite (or, more generally, compact Hausdorff) groups that do not admit any nontrivial unitary representations of dimension less than $D$ (\cref{def:quasirandom-groups} below).
+It is then shown that the right translation action of these groups on themselves is mixing with an error $D^{-1/2}$, with respect to the normalized Haar measure (see \cite{Bergelson-Tao:mult_rec_quasirandom}*{Proposition 3} or \cref{sec:quantitative_version} below).
 Therefore, taking an appropriate ultraproduct washes the error away, yielding a probability group whose right translation action on itself is genuinely mixing.
-More precisely, Bergelson-Tao define \emph{ultra quasirandom groups} as an ultraproduct of a sequence $(G_n, \mu_n)_n$ of finite groups, where $\mu_n$ is the normalized counting measure, each $G_n$ is $D_n$-quasirandom and $D_n \to \w$.
-This is a probability group with respect to the induced Loeb measure, and, by Lemma 33 in \cite{BT}, its right translation action on itself is mixing. \end{example}
+More precisely, in \cite{Bergelson-Tao:mult_rec_quasirandom}, the authors define \emph{ultra quasirandom groups} as an ultraproduct of a sequence $(G_i, \mu_i)_{i \in \N}$ of finite groups, where $\mu_i$ is the normalized counting measure, each $G_i$ is $D_i$-quasirandom, and $D_i \to \w$.
+This is a probability group with respect to the induced Loeb measure, and, by \cite{Bergelson-Tao:mult_rec_quasirandom}*{Lemma 33}, its right translation action on itself is mixing. \end{example}

-We are finally ready to give the main definition, which at a glance may seem hard to check and unlikely to occur, but Proposition \ref{prop_right_mixing_implies_mixing} below will settle the matter.
+We are finally ready to give the main definition, which at a glance may seem hard to check and unlikely to occur, but \cref{right_mixing_implies_mixing} below will settle the matter.